drd60199/tunnelcraft-website/README.md

 **License**

-This projecdt is open-source and available under the **GNU General Public License v3.0**.
+This project is open-source and available under the **GNU General Public License v3.0**.